Please enable JavaScript to ensure auto alt text generation works properly

 Most hiring teams are moving fast

-If your process is slower than seven days from apply to offer, you’re at risk of losing candidates to the facility down the street.
+If your process takes more than a week from apply to offer, you're likely losing candidates to faster-moving facilities.

 So what’s slowing teams down?